The Complete Guide for American Companies Expanding to Canada

 This year, the H-1B visa process was slightly different.
 Under the new H-1B application system, companies registered their H-1B hopefuls through a brand new electronic system, and only those companies whose registrations were chosen in the lottery were able to prepare and submit H-1B applications to U.s. Citizenship and Immigration Services (USCIS).

-Considering the current state of the U.s. economy, some companies whose registrations for H-1B professionals were selected may decide not to submit H-1B applications.
+Considering the current state of the U.S. economy, some companies whose registrations for H-1B professionals were selected may decide not to submit H-1B applications.

 But if you’re one of the unlucky H-1B applicants suddenly out of a job, where can you turn?
 Look across America’s northern border for a better job market — US unemployment rate is currently at 23.9% while Canada’s unemployment rate is 13% — and a more favorable immigration process.